 Day 1 in Grand County

-Feel the rush of cold air on your cheeks as you zoom down the mountainside at The Original Fraser Tubing Hill in Fraser.
+Feel the rush of cold air on your cheeks as you zoom down the mountainside at Historic Fraser Tubing Hill in Fraser.
 Get there before the crowds and enjoy dozens of passes on an open slope.
 No lugging your big inner tube back up either, it’s just an easy ride to the top on the lift.

-Spend your afternoon warming up with a soak in the Hot Sulphur Springs pools of the town's namesake resort and spa.
 Just a short drive west on Highway 40, the naturally heated pools are as rich in minerals as they are in history — the Ute Indians believed the water had healing powers.
 The spa also offers an extensive spa menu — including hot rock massages and a vitamin C facial — if you’re in the mood to be pampered.

 Day 2 in Summit County